-You will most likely need to pay a fee for this application, which was $450 in early 2013 (but always check the USCIS website for the latest fees).
+You will most likely need to pay a fee for this application, which was $450 in early 2014 (but always check the Forms page of the USCIS website for the latest fees).
 That amount includes an $85 fee for biometrics (fingerprinting, photographing, and the electronic capture of your signature).
 But if the error causing your need for a new card was made by USCIS, you do NOT need to pay any part of this fee.

 Form I-90 comes with a fairly complete set of instructions, and you can read more on the I-90 page of the USCIS website.